March 15, 2017

 Looking to get away to a new Quebec campground this year?
 La Belle Province is full of parks, some just a short drive from Quebec City or Montreal and others much farther out.
-Some places, like La Mauricie National Park, are expected to be very popular this summer, especially since there’s free admission to all Parks Canada sites (you can pick up your parks pass at MEC).
+Some places, like La Mauricie National Park, are expected to be very popular in summer.
 To help you find a few quieter spots to set up your tent, here are five lesser-known gems to explore with your friends and family.

 Get ready to pack up your camping gear and fall in love with Quebec’s landscapes all over again.

 Parc national du Lac-Témiscouata

 Located in the heart of the Notre-Dame Mountains near the New Brunswick border, Parc national du Lac-Témiscouata has tons of hiking and biking trails, and many of them make nice day hikes or loops to wander while you’re camping.
 Since the park borders Lac Témiscouata, the largest lake in the region, it also offers plenty of swimming, paddleboarding, canoeing and kayaking options.
 Campers can choose from easy-access sites near the trails (with playgrounds for the kids), canoe camping sites, special bike touring camping spots, or even huts or Huttopia tents if you want to travel light.

 If you really want to get away from the city, then head north to Parc national d’Aiguebelle in the Abitibi-Témiscamingue region.
 Located on geological formations dating back 2.7 billion years, you can see evidence of glaciers, walk on a 22-m high suspended walkway above a huge fault, and learn what a “giant’s kettle” is.
 The park has a few different campgrounds – some you can drive to, others are a short walk in – that also offer canoe camping, bike camping and ready-to-camp Huttopia set-ups.